Aliasgar12345/FUTURE_FS_01/README.md

 - **HTML**: For creating the structure of the website.
 - **CSS**: For styling, colors, and layout of the pages.
+- **JavaScript**: For adding interactivity (like form validation, smooth scrolling, or toggling menus).
 - **Formspree**: For handling the contact form submissions (no backend code required).

 ---